 Written by a more-or-less ordinary guy like the rest of us (ok, he gets to interact professionally with rock stars and other “cool” people, but I’ve never been much of a fangirl), this book is more of a long conversation than a doctrinal how-to.
 Yes, there are some well-used LDS stories and analogies in here, but I’m ok with those.
 To me, they give the book a certain amount of cultural credibility.

 It’s not a long book, only a smidge over 150 pages and divided neatly into three main sections.
-Part One: Sin and Weakness discusses how we get these “favorite sins” and why we have such a hard time letting go of them.
+Part One: Sin and Weakness discusses how we get these “favorite sins” and why we have a hard time letting go.
 One of the things that adds to the credibility of Reynolds’ writing is that he writes from experience.
 The entertainment industry provides a constant flow of temptations and opportunities to stay from the path of righteousness.
 The steps and principles outlined in this book are often illustrated with experiences from the author’s own life.

-Instead, the author recognizes that most of us cannot do this on our own, even with divine guidance, and so he presents resources for getting help, and discusses the role of bishops, family members, therapists and friends in helping us to make the changes we are seeking, He reminds that we should never be ashamed to ask for help because from time to time, we ALL need help.
+Instead, the author recognizes that most of us cannot do this on our own, even with divine guidance.
+So he presents resources for getting help.
+He also discusses the role of bishops, family members, therapists and friends in helping us to make the changes we are seeking.
+Finally, He reminds that we should never be ashamed to ask for help because we ALL need help.